mlswg/mls-architecture/draft-ietf-mls-architecture.md

-Note that in the default case of encrypted handshake messages, the application level must make sure that the access control policies are consistent accross all clients to make sure that they remain in sync.
+Note that in the default case of encrypted handshake messages, the application level must make sure that the access control policies are consistent across all clients to make sure that they remain in sync.
 If two different policies were applied, the clients might not accept or reject a group operation and end-up in different cryptographic states, breaking their ability to communicate.